DinoChiesa/Apigee-GCP-Logging-Example/README.md

 to request the proper scopes, in the JWT.
 And of course you need to assign the proper toles to the service account, to allow it to request tokens with those scopes.

+## Teardown

+1. Undeploy the proxies: kvm-maintenance and gcp-logging.
+2. Remove the Service account.
+3. delete the service account key file.
+4. remove the service account key entry (`sakeyjson`) from the `secrets1` KVM.
+5. optionally, delete the `secrets1` Key Value Map.